fsspencer/codealist-vagrant-box/README.md

 - ElasticSearch

 ## Usage
-Clone the repository
+1 - Clone the repository
 >git clone https://github.com/fsspencer/codealist-vagrant-magento2

+2 - Copy the ./puphpet/config.yaml.sample to ./puphpet/config.yaml

-Turn on your vagrant box
+3 - Turn on your vagrant box
 >vagrant up

-You can make any change you want within the puphpet/config.yaml file, after you modify it you need to provision your vagrant box by executing the following:
+4 - You can make any change you want within the puphpet/config.yaml file, after you modify it you need to provision your vagrant box by executing the following:
 >vagrant provision

-Once you get your vagrant initialized, go to your web browser and enter the following URL:
+5 - Once you get your vagrant initialized, go to your web browser and enter the following URL:
 >http://local.codealist.net

 The output should be a phpinfo()
 ## Add a new site
-Within your local environment (NOT the vagrant box) execute the following
+Within your local environment (NOT inside your vagrant box) execute the following
->sh addsite
+>./add-site

 This script will ask you for a couple of parameters in order to create a new virtual host in your vagrant box, after that it will reload and provision it by creating your new site.

+####Optional Features:
+- Download project from Git repository
+- Create empty database
+- Create and import SQL database

+Your project code will be located in the directory projects/**[YOUR-SITE-URL]**.

+## Create Project
+Within your local environment (NOT inside your vagrant box) execute the following
+>./create-project

+This script will create an empty project by giving you the following options:

+- Empty Project
+- Magento Open Source 2
+- Magento Commerce 2
+- Laravel
+- Wordpress
+- Slim
+- Symfony

-Your project code will be located in the directory projects/[YOUR-SITE-URL].
+Your project code will be located in the directory projects/local.**project-name**.com.

-After that you need to login via ssh to your vagrant and add your database.
+It will also create a database named as your project.
-## Paramters
+## Parameters
 - **IP:** 192.168.56.101
 - **HOSTNAME:** local.codealist
 - **RAM:** 4096